watefaecz/gencg_h2501_test/readme.md

 - Persistence: remove the hourly reset so craters accumulate.
 - Mood: change colors for stars, Earth, satellites, craters.
 - Complexity: adjust number/speed of satellites and particles.

+#### Failure / Excursion
+{% raw %} <iframe src="https://editor.p5js.org/lukas01werner/full/jkBQXY5LO" width="110%" height="650" frameborder="no"></iframe> {% endraw %}
+I set the satellite orbit radius to be smaller than the Earth radius (so they fly “inside” the planet) and I changed the clock timezone from Europe/Zurich to UTC.
+This fails because the satellites no longer clearly orbit around Earth and the displayed time is not Zurich time, even though the scene still looks like an Earth clock.

 ### References
 I did not follow one specific artwork here.
 The main idea came from my own interests (space).